-When you accidentally break the cup, it is not uncommon for it to split into two big pieces.
+If you accidentally break the cup, it is normal for it to split into two large pieces.

-In this case, you can follow the following 3 steps to repair:
+In this scenario, you can follow these 3 steps to repair it:

 1. Collect the fragments and join them one by one with the adhesive made of paint

-2. Prepare paint paste to fill the gap after joining.
+2. Prepare paint paste to fill the gap after rejoined.

 3. Remove the excess paint, and carefully paint along the cracks.